-In medical imaging, translating a diagnosis into clinically actionable information for evaluating the health of a patient, they are guided by their intuitions and knowledge.
-Here, the reliability will be on the model's identification and understanding of features that align with medical practice based evidence.
-Different variations can lead to variations in DL model's performance, such as specific medical imaging modality, which has its unique challenges, its data availability and tasks, resolution of images, and its preprocessing requirements, information contents, architectural complexity within the model, and clinical variability.
-So, understanding the requirements and subtle differences in building effective DL solutions.
-Considerations incorporating such spectrum into the design of model, training, and evaluation would be effective and transferable in clinical applications.
-Quantifying the uncertainty within model's predictions offers a more robust and scalable approach to navigating real-world healthcare data complexities.
-This facilitates in providing a confidence in the interpretation of medical images for clinical decision-making while contributing to the interpretability of the model allowing the clinicians to identify cases that are most uncertain for further investigation and verification.
-Future work should investigate the implementation of how the uncertainties within the model can be enhanced through building more robust and adaptive models and extending to CT and MRI data.
+In medical imaging, translating a diagnosis into clinically actionable information, the evaluation of any health condition is guided by the physician's intuition and knowledge.
+In contrast, using AI-driven diagnostic tools, the reliability will be on the model's identification and understanding of features that align with medical practice-based evidence.
+Different variations in medical imaging can lead to variations in the DL model's performance, such as specific medical imaging modality, which has its unique challenges, data availability and tasks, resolution of images, and preprocessing requirements, information contents, architectural complexity within the model, and clinical variability.
+Considerations incorporating such a spectrum into the design of the model, training, and evaluation would be effective and transferable in clinical applications.
+Quantifying uncertainty within the model's predictions offers a more robust and scalable approach.
+This facilitates confidence in the interpretation of medical images for clinical decision-making, while contributing to the interpretability of the model.
+It allows clinicians to identify cases that are most uncertain for further investigation and verification.